-Water gaps, where the river narrows to cross through a mountain range, are logical places for more than scenic overlooks.
-Today on the Delaware River between Pennsylvania and New Jersey, the National Park Service has a Delaware Water Gap park set aside to preserve the natural beauty .
+Water gaps, where the river narrows to cross through a mountain range, are logical places for scenic overlooks.
+Today on the Delaware River between Pennsylvania and New Jersey, the National Park Service manages the Delaware Water Gap National Recreation Area to preserve the natural beauty.
 However, that happened only after a bitter political battle over the proposed Tocks Island dam and reservoir.
 The Federal government was already buying houses and moving people out of the area to be flooded when the decision to build the dam at the Delaware River water gap was reversed.

-In contrast to the ever-growing Potomac, the other rivers lost more and more energy as their tributaries were diverted to the north.
-Ultimately, all their waters west of the Blue Ridge flowed down the Shenandoah River to the Potomac River's water gap.
+Utltimately, all the waters west of the Blue Ridge flowed down the Shenandoah River to the Potomac River's water gap.
 Rivers that once crossed the Blue Ridge were truncated, and ended up with headwaters on just the eastern side of the mountains.
-We can still see the notches carved in that hard volcanic bedrock, before stream piracy robbed the southern streams of their western headwaters.
+We can still see the ancient notches carved in that hard volcanic Blue Ridge bedrock, before stream piracy robbed the southern streams of their western headwaters.

 Stream piracy is not unique to the Shenandoah Valley.
 The Pinnacles of Dan in Patrick County show the erosive power of the rivers draining southeast to the Atlantic Ocean is greater than those streams draining west to the Gulf of Mexico, much further away.
 Cumberland Gap in far southwestern Virginia, through which Daniel Boone led settlers into Kentucky along the Wilderness Road, is a wind gap now.

 And stream piracy is still occurring, with the potential for a dramatic revision of Virginia's watersheds relatively soon near Blacksburg.
 "Soon" is measured in geological time... none of us will live to see this change occur naturally.

 Virginia has a portion of what may be the second-oldest river in the world, named ironically the New River.
 It will be beheaded in Montgomery County by Craig Creek.
 When Craig Creek finishes cutting across Highway 460, drains the little Pandapas Pond managed now by the Forest Service, and intercepts the New River at McCoy Falls... then the New River will be redirected to the Atlantic Ocean.